-According to attachment theory, infant care - giver attachment provides the f foundations for future bonding and attachment relationships with others.
-These early attachment experiences lay the path how individuals are influenced by them and how they respond to their world and how they create an inner core model, a guide to self development including self esteem , identity, and self efficacy.
-Childhood attachment security is associated with caregivers responsiveness and consistency, experiences of insensitive caregiver is lifelike to form negative patterns of behaviour and self identity.
+According to attachment theory, infant care - giver attachment provides the secure foundations for future bonding and attachment relationships with others.
+These early attachment experiences lay the path how individuals are influenced by them, and how they respond to their world, how they create an inner core model, a guide to self-development including self-esteem , identity, and self-efficacy.
+Childhood attachment security is associated with caregivers responsiveness and consistency, experiences of insensitive caregiver is lifelike to form negative patterns of behaviour and self-identity.

 Secure Attachment: Ideally, from the time infants are six months to two years of age, they form an emotional attachment to an adult who is attuned to them, that is, who is sensitive and responsive in their interactions with them.
 It is vital that this attachment figure remain a consistent caregiver throughout this period in a child’s life.
 During the second year, children begin to use the adult as a secure base from which to explore the world and become more independent.
 A child in this type of relationship is securely attached.
 Dr. Dan Siegel emphasizes that in order for a child to feel securely attached to their parents or care-givers, the child must feel safe, seen and soothed.

 Fearful-Avoidant Attachment: People who grew up with disorganised attachments often develop fearful - avoidant patterns of attachment.
-Since, as children, they detached from their feelings during times of trauma, as adults, they continue to be somewhat detached from themselves.
+Since, as children, they detached from their feelings during times of childhood adversities / trauma, as adults, they continue to be somewhat detached from themselves.
 They desire relationships and are comfortable in them until they develop emotionally close.
 At this point, the feelings that were repressed in childhood begin to resurface and, with no awareness of them being from the past, they are experienced in the present.
-The person is no longer in life today but rather, is suddenly re-living an old trauma.
-These people’s lives are not balanced: they do not have a coherent sense of themselves nor do they have a clear connection with others.
+These people’s lives are not balanced: they do not have a coherent sense of themselves, nor do they have a clear connection with others.